 What are transit and parking benefits?

 A commuter benefit program offers employees tax-advantaged benefits to pay for expenses incurred for parking, public transportation and vanpooling expenses to and from the office.
 There are two separate benefits available: Parking and Transit/Vanpool accounts.
+Both amounts have increased by $5 for 2020.
 Here’s a breakdown of what each benefit entails:

 Transit and Vanpool benefits: